Integrations > Authentication and SSO

 User experience:

-- One consent screen covers all included tools
+- One consent screen covers everything

 Technical implementation: